Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- The development of strong networks can result in more opportunities to work and progress in your career.
+- The development of strong networks can lead to new opportunities for employment and advances.

-- Insufficient commitment can lead to errors burning out, mistakes, and internal anger.
+- Overcommitment leads to mistakes burning out, mistakes, and internal frustration.

-- Reduce stress by practicing Time Management Techniques and learning to delegate tasks that are not popular.
+- Reduce stress by practicing Time Management Techniques and learning how to delegate work that is not your favorite.

 Not Establishing Goals